ddnexus/pagy/docs/extras/calendar.md

 ### I18n localization

-Pagy implements its own faster version of the i18n `translate` method (i.e. `pagy_t`), but does not provide any built-in `localize` method.
+Pagy implements its own faster version of the i18n `translate` method (see [pagy_t](/docs/api/frontend/#pagy-t-key-vars)), but does not provide any built-in `localize` method.
 If you need localization of calendar labels in other locales, you should delegate it to the `I18n` gem, so that a change in the global `I18n.locale` will automatically localize all the time labels accordingly.

 You have a couple of options: